Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Another day of _semi_-procastination....
+**Today's Progress:** Another day of _semi_-procastination....
 Made a shitty rock-paper-scissors game out of, _mostly_, Javascript by manipulating the DOM.

 **Thoughts:** I'm a serial procastinator, so I sat down today and whipped together a very shitty rock, paper, scissors game.
 How original, right?